 - Metric name: Name your metric something that will communicate to anyone who uses your scorecard.
-Mouse over the metric name to see two buttons which will allow you to rearrange or delete the metric.
+Hover over the metric name to see two buttons that will allow you to rearrange or delete the metric.

 - Edit: Click this to edit the metric.
 From the Edit configuration modal, you can change the Sequence type, Value range, Step value (how many values one step of the metric slider will move), and Units.
 Click Save to save your changes.

-At any time while creating your scorecard, use the Preview box on the right to test your formula.
+Use the Preview box on the right to test your formula while creating your scorecard.
 If you shift the metric values around and don't think that the total score accurately reflects the feature value as you intended, then keep working.
-This way you can make sure that the scorecard is effective before you apply it to a feature layout.
+This ensures that the scorecard is effective before you apply it to a feature layout.

 Because the scorecards impact your entire account, you must be an administrator to set them up.
-However, once they are set up, owners can select which one to use for their product or workspace.
-Then, both owners and contributors can update the scores.
+However, once they are set up, owners can select which one to use for their workspace.
+Then both owners and contributors can update the scores.

-- You can clone a scorecard in Settings > Account > Configure Scorecards by moving your mouse over an existing scorecard and clicking the Clone button that appears on the righthand side.
+- You can clone a scorecard in Settings ⚙️> Account > Configure Scorecards by hovering over an existing scorecard and clicking the Clone button that appears on the right side.

-- You can select a feature scorecard for your product under Settings > Product > Configure > Scorecard for features.
+- You can select a feature scorecard for your workspace under Settings ⚙️> Workspace > Configure > Scorecard for features.

 Note: Each feature can only have one score.
 So if you want multiple people to weigh in, it's best to have a live collaborative session or request they provide comments for each feature.

 Change scorecard formula values